 This post may contain affiliate links.

-Travel is on my mind since I recently returned from Pure Haven’s convention in Boston.
+Travel is on my mind as we start to plan our 30th Anniversary Road Trip (I’m gathering ideas of what to see & do along the way.
+San Diego -> Colorado -> Oklahoma -> Texas -> Arizona -> San Diego 🌴 I’ll have a separate travel log for the trip).
 I figure I’d share some road tip ideas that have worked for me over the years and maybe they’ll help somebody else too.

 Check your carrier’s website before your flight